 Rickson’s approach involves training a lot of natural movement patterns while focusing heavily on your breath.
-Granted, training movements requires space as you need to tumble, roll and jump around.
+Granted, training movements require space as you need to tumble, roll, and jump around.
 What it offers in return is a complete BJJ workout with absolutely no equipment at all.
 It also has the added benefit of being highly individual, since you can choose your favorite movement patterns.

 A BJJ Workout For Mobility

 On the subject of natural movement and gymnastics, the benefit of these methods is not only strength.
 In the same BJJ workout, you get the added benefit of increased mobility and flexibility as well.
 However, this is not the only approach to the subject.
 If you like to work specifically on your flexibility and mobility, you can explore other avenues as well.

 The most obvious representative here is, of course, yoga.
 Yoga is a very popular way of limbering up among grapplers.
 The reason behind this is that Yoga, much like gymnastics, gets the body in similar positions as Jiu-Jitsu.
 This means the adaptations carry over to the sport.
 Now, while it is smart to take a few classes before doing it yourself, you could just train Yoga from videos.
 Just make sure you start at a level appropriate for you.